InterSpiritual Mentor Training

 Each mentor trainee will received periodic guidance from a certified InterSpiritual mentor and Dr. Ed Bastian.

 6. Practicum – Trainees will Mentor Other Students

 During this practicum period, each mentor-in-training will work with their own mentee(s).
 Periodically, they will have supervision sessions with their InterSpiritual mentor trainer and Ed Bastian.

 7. A Capstone Paper

-Each mentor trainee will write an extensive paper that describes the following: (1) How they are integrating and applying ISM and the Mandala Process in their own lives.
-(2) Examples or case studies of how they are mentoring others.
-(3) How these processes have become a useful adjunct to their professional work in such fields as psychotherapy, health care, yoga instruction, spiritual direction, ministry, chaplaincy, public service.
+Each mentor trainee will write an extensive paper that includes the following: (1) Summaries of their journal writings on the 12 styles, 12 questions, 12 sources and the 7-steps of ISM.
+(2) Case studies of their experience mentoring others.
+(3) Descriptions of how they are integrating and applying ISM and the Mandala Process in their own lives.
+(4) Examples of how these processes have become a useful adjunct to their professional work in such fields as psychotherapy, health care, yoga instruction, spiritual direction, ministry, chaplaincy, public service.

-After successfully completing the steps in the mentor training process, a certificate will be awarded to each graduate.
+After successfully completing the mentor training process, a certificate will be awarded to each graduate.
 They will receive a license to use the workbooks and websites for working with their own mentees.
-They will be expected to continue working closely with each other to develop and refine best practices for InterSpiritual Mentoring.
+They will be expected to continue working closely with each other to develop and refine best practices for InterSpiritual Mentoring